dargaCode/CodecademyExcursionLayout/README.md

 # Excursion Page Layout
 <strong>Language: HTML/CSS</strong>

-Another project working to match codecademy’s example layout.
+Another project working to match codecademy's example layout.

 The site itself is pretty simple.
 The main challenges were getting the background video to work and general responsiveness.